 Costigan and Sullivan is the most obvious example of this.
 They’re so similar they could be two sides of the same coin/ character.
-Their paths mirror each other almost identically, but from opposing positions (in the film, both literally follow each other around in almost exactly the same way).
+Their paths mirror each other almost identically, but from opposing positions.
+In the film, both literally follow each other around in almost exactly the same way.

 Similarly, there are two gangs in South Boston – the Irish American mobsters, and the State Police.
 If they were merely opposites, it would be easy to differentiate between the two, yet both have their rats, corruption, loyalty and good intentions.
-Rather than being straight opposites, they’re almost the same entities seen from different angles.
+Rather than being straight opposites, they’re almost the same entity seen from different angles.

 Costigan & Sullivan

 Costigan and Sullivan are doubles.
 Both are young cops; both also work for the mob – but while Costigan does it to bring Costello to justice, Sullivan does it to protect him.

 The two are even more similar at the start of the film.
 Both are hungry for recognition.
 Both have similar backgrounds, too – working class families, dead parents.
 Without knowing the finer details, they could pass for brothers (arguably they are brothers of fortune, with Costello being the father figure whose approval they both need).